 Inpuse. ( August 2019 - current) Role: VP of Product and Design

 My role is to build up the business relationships around the product by forming channel partnerships.
 Create business and product development, go-to-market strategy, partnerships and sales.
 My mission statement is to re-key the world.

 Sysdig. ( August 2019 - current) Role: Product Designer

-My role was to work on the Secure product line the in the Sysdig platform.
-On a higher level this involves understanding the containerized infrastructure security and Kubernetes and designing a layout for the user to be able to scan their builds, their runtime deployments for vulnerabilities, against polices and check against compliance standards.
+My role was to work on the Secure product line in the Sysdig platform.
+On a higher level this involves understanding the containerized infrastructure security and Kubernetes and designing a layout for the user to be able to scan their builds, their runtime deployments for vulnerabilities, check against polices and see if they meet compliance standards.
 This involves creating a visualization that informs the user/security engineer of a narrative allowing them to quickly make a decision.